 later needed to switch to a different storage provider, you may only have to

-For details on how you’d write one of these backends, see How to write a custom storage class.
+For details on how you’d write one of these backends, see Writing a custom storage system.
 There are 3rd party apps available that provide storage backends for many common file storage APIs.
 A good starting point is the overview at djangopackages.org.

 For complete details on all the settings, commands, template tags, and other